internetarchive/cicd/README.md

 2. ⭐ **For each repo you use this with**, _add a_
 [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
-with name: `NOMAD_TOKEN`, getting the value from an archive.org admin (for archive.org: tracey, matt mcneil, brenton, etc.)
+with name: `NOMAD_TOKEN`, getting the value from a nomad cluster admin (for archive.org: tracey, matt mcneil, brenton, etc.)

 If not an archive.org repo, update these two arguments to the nomad cluster wildcard DNS domain and API URL you use:
 ```yaml